6.5 Triangle Meshes

 There are three steps to computing the transformation from rendering space to the ray–triangle intersection coordinate space: a translation , a coordinate permutation , and a shear .
 Rather than computing explicit transformation matrices for each of these and then computing an aggregate transformation matrix to transform vertices to the coordinate space, the following implementation applies each step of the transformation directly, which ends up being a more efficient approach.

 The translation that places the ray origin at the origin of the coordinate system is:

-This transformation doesn’t need to be explicitly applied to the ray origin, but we will apply it to the three triangle vertices.
+This transformation does not need to be explicitly applied to the ray origin, but we will apply it to the three triangle vertices.

 For example, if the ray’s direction had the largest magnitude in , the permutation would be:

-As before, it’s easiest to just permute the dimensions of the ray direction and the translated triangle vertices directly.
+As before, it is easiest to permute the dimensions of the ray direction and the translated triangle vertices directly.

 Finally, a shear transformation aligns the ray direction with the axis:

 To see how this transformation works, consider its operation on the ray direction vector .